thisyearnofear/family/README.md

 3. Set up your Cloudinary API configuration and your environment variables
 4. Run ```npx install```
 5. Run ```npx run dev```

+### How To Add Images?

+You can easily add images by:

+1. logging in to your cloudinary account,
+2. go to assets,
+3. then folders,
+4. and drag and drop them as you like.

+> login > assets > folders